-Top 10 cars with the biggest boots 2022
+Top 10 cars with the biggest boots

-If carting cargo is your priority, our top 10 list of the biggest car boots is sure to be of interest, whatever your budget.
+If carting cargo is your priority, our top 10 list of the biggest car boots is sure to be of interest, whatever your budget

-It won't surprise you that there are no sports cars on our list, but you'll see that you don't necessarily need to drive something that looks like a removals van in order to have a huge load area.
+It won't surprise you that there are no sports cars on our list, but you'll see that you don't necessarily need to drive something that looks like a removal van in order to have a huge load area.
 There are lots of other practical load-haulers out there and buyers are spoilt for choice with estate cars – it's worth checking out our top 10 best estate cars list.
 If it’s people, rather than luggage, you tend to carry a lot of, our guide to the best MPVs and people carriers is also well worth a look, as is our rundown of the best seven-seater cars you can buy today.

 If you think of seven-seater SUVs such as the Volvo XC90 as stylish, sophisticated, plush cars, the SsangYong Rexton is more of a utilitarian workhorse by comparison.
 Rugged, tough and no-nonsense, this big SUV is the perfect car for carrying large loads.